 The family eventually moved out of their interim flat and into a public rental flat to save costs.
 According to Zulayqha, rental of an interim flat can be at least $600 a month, while a public rental flat is about one-third of that price.

 She has been living with her father and brothers since and proudly shares that she is now “very close” to them.

 Performing under pressure

 What’s most inspiring about her, though, is that in spite of all that she was going through, she managed to ace her ITE course in community care and social services with a 4.0 Grade Point Average and emerged as the top student of her cohort.

 She then went on to pursue a diploma in social work at Nanyang Polytechnic, and now works full-time as a social work associate at Cerebral Palsy Alliance Singapore while studying for a bachelor’s degree in social work.

 A social work associate assists a social worker in providing emotional support and pairing those in need with the relevant community partners, including SG Enable and various social service offices.
 In Singapore, it’s necessary to have a degree in social work in order to become a social worker.

 And if you’re wondering: yes, she chose social work because she wants to help others who may be experiencing a similar situation.
 Her current job scope includes her facilitating financial assistance requests and organising retreats for caregivers.

 Understandably, Zulayqha used to harbour a lot of resentment towards her past circumstances.
-But she very consciously chose to let the bitterness go.
+But she has very consciously chose to let go of the bitterness.